 The Whole Painting may be the Focal Point

 Sometimes it may so happen that the whole painting becomes the focal point.
 It can occur when nothing in the painting stands out more than any other object.

 Think about art galleries now; imagine one whole room as a canvas, and this painting may be the focal point.

 This situation can be when the painting is famous or prominent, and the creator wants the viewer to see this painting.

 If you enter a room and the painting is the first thing your eye catches, you can understand the painting is the focal point.

 The focal point will mostly have the strongest composition than other objects inside the artwork and should be the first thing you notice when looking at an object or painting.

-When trying to locate the focal points, look for something unusual to catch attention, like distortion or exaggeration, abnormalities or extraordinary items that stand out, and anything else that draws immediate attention without searching it.
+When locating the focal points, look for something unusual to catch attention, like distortion or exaggeration, abnormalities or extraordinary items that stand out, and anything else that draws immediate attention without searching for it.

 Next time you create a painting or study artwork, keep in mind the focal point concept and how to create focal power within your art compositions.